hughe/byu_flex/README.md

-# Tampermonkey Scripts for Making BYU OHS Flex Canvas More Useful
+# Tampermonkey Scripts for Making the BYU OHS Canvas Easier to Use for Flex Students

 ## Flex Grade Calculator